Weekend in Valencia, Spain: How to Spend 3 Days in Valencia, Spain

 Address: Calle Jose Benlliure 69, 46011 Valencia, Spain

-La Pappardella is an Italian, Mediterranean, and European cuisine.
-Have their best tasting pasta and pizza in a well-decorated restaurant.
+La Pappardelle is an Italian, Mediterranean, and European cuisine.
+Have their best-tasting pasta and pizza in a well-decorated restaurant.

 Operating hours: 12:00pm-12:00am (Sunday-Saturday)